andrianamanousidaki/scRNAseq_with_path-metrics/README.md

   1. Download the real data sets using the links mentioned on “processing and imputation of data.R”
   2. Run *processing and imputation of data.R*
   3. Scale data
-   *  **For Basic scaling:** input in Matlab the csv file of the data set of interest produced in a, along with the true labels file.
+   *  **For Basic scaling:** input in Matlab the csv file of the data set of interest produced in step 2, along with the true labels file.
 Then run *Code and data     sets/Code_for_github/ProcessData.m* after uncommenting the name of the data set and the line “Normalization = 'Basic';”.
    *  **For Linnorm scaling:** run *Linnorm transformation.R* for the data set of interest produced in a.
 Then input in Matlab the output csv file along with the true labels file.
 Then run *Code and data sets/Code_for_github/ProcessData.m* after uncommenting the name of the data set and the line “Normalization = 'Linnorm';”.
 Now you can use the output to run *Code and data sets/Code_for_github/RunPathMetrics.m*.
    *  **For SCT scaling:** run *sctranform_for_PM_after_SAVER_imputation.R* for the data set of interest produced in a.
 Then input in Matlab the output csv file along with the true labels file.
 Then run *Code and data sets/Code_for_github/ProcessData.m* after uncommenting the name of the data set and the line “Normalization = 'SCT';”.
 Now you can use the output to run *Code and data sets/Code_for_github/RunPathMetrics.m*.

 * Other files description:
-  1.	*Seurat_clustering_analysis_AM.R :* Apply Seurat clustering data set produced by *processing and imputation of data.R*
+  1.	*Seurat_clustering_analysis.R :* Apply Seurat clustering data set produced by *processing and imputation of data.R*
   2.	*RunSNNClustering.R:* Apply SNN clustering on data sets after Basic or SCT scaling (created as described in 3b.)
   3.	*clustering_evaluation.R:* Function that produces ARI, Entropy of cluster accuracy and Entropy of cluster Purity for a clustering.
   4.	*numerical_to_word_labels.xlsx:* For interpretation purposed we provide the correspondence of numerical labels and descriptive labels for the data sets used for the results.